-CMGG entry for winikhaab (This article is part of the Learner's Maya Glyph Guide and Concordance.)
+CMGG entry for winikhaab (This article is part of the Learner's Maya Glyph Guide.)

 Part of speech: Noun